jdoubleu/frontend-boilerplate/README.md

 Then you may follow this short todo list:
 1. Remove/Clear this readme file
+2. Update `package.js` and `bower.json` with your details
-2. Maybe change the license
+3. Maybe change the license
-3. Remove or edit the default `index.html` file
+4. Remove or edit the default `index.html` file
-4. Extend or remove the `humans.txt`
+5. Extend or remove the `humans.txt`
-5. Update the coding standard in `.editorconfig`, `.eslintrc` and `.sass-lint.yml` to your needs
+6. Update the coding standard in `.editorconfig`, `.eslintrc` and `.sass-lint.yml` to your needs
+7. Remove the `CHANGELOG`

 ### Development
 When you are coding just run